mogba/capital-gains/README.md

 And these were the small, manageable tasks which needed to be completed in order to correctly calculate taxes:

 1. When processing a buy operation, the weighted mean price should be calculated and stored to be used by subsequent operations.
-2. When processing a buy operation, there are not taxes.
+2. When processing a buy operation, there are no taxes.
 3. When processing a sell operation, the tax incidence will depend on a series of criteria.
 4. When the total operation value (unit cost X quantity) is lower than the cut for tax incidence, there are no taxes.
-5. When the unit cost is lower than the weighted mean price, there is loss, in which there are not taxes.
+5. When the unit cost is lower than the weighted mean price, there is loss, in which there are no taxes.
 6. Losses should be deduced from subsequent gains, thus losses should be stored as total loss.
 7. When the unit cost is higher than the weighted mean price, there is gain.
 8. After deducing total loss from gains, if total loss is higher than gains, then gains will be zeroed, in which case there are no taxes.